uberfastman/fantasy-football-metrics-weekly-report/README.md

 The report can also have some of its visual formatting set.
 The following formatting options are available:

     FONT=helvetica
-    SUPPORTED_FONTS=helvetica,times,symbola,opensansemoji,sketchcollege,leaguegothic
+    SUPPORTED_FONTS_LIST=helvetica,times,symbola,opensansemoji,sketchcollege,leaguegothic
     FONT_SIZE=12
     IMAGE_QUALITY=75
     MAX_DATA_CHARS=24

-The values seen in the `SUPPORTED_FONTS` environment variable are the currently supported fonts for the app.
+The values seen in the `SUPPORTED_FONTS_LIST` environment variable are the currently supported fonts for the app.

 The player headshots retrieved for individual team pages can come in varying resolutions, and when they are extremely high resolution, they can inflate the size of the report PDF.
 In order to allow the user to reduce the size of the final report PDF if desired, the following option is available: